 The client still needs to provide appropriate notice to the designer about work coming down the pipeline.
 Otherwise, additional last-minute rush charges/fees can apply.

-Benefits to a Creative Services Retainer
+The Benefits of a Retainer Agreement

-If other large-scale projects* pop up, you already have an open line of communication with a designer.
+One of the other benefits to a retainer is – If other large-scale projects* pop up, you already have an open line of communication with a designer.
 This fact alone can save you time and the headaches of having to search for a new creative.

 * Important Note: